If you're happy to accept these cookies, simply continue browsing.

 You can supplement your required courses with a wide range of other courses and skills training sessions offered by the University of Aberdeen.
 Being part of an active and collaborative research unit means you are also welcome at our many informal seminars, research meetings, and workshops.

 Assessment includes weekly worksheets, small projects, essays, exams, oral ad poster presentations, and a final thesis reporting your research project.

 Why Study Psychology?

 You will be introduced to state-of-the-art research concepts and theories taught by award-winning teachers and world-class researchers, exposing you to the latest thinking in the field.

-You will benefit from the key research strengths within the School of: social psychology, neuroscience, language, perception and cognitive psychology.
+You will benefit from the key research strengths within the School of: social psychology, neuroscience, language, perception & attention and cognitive psychology.

 A major focus of the MRes is in designing and running a unique research project to a professional level and working closely with an academic supervisor.
 Many of our MRes projects have been published in internationally renowned journals.

 You will have the opportunity to gain experience using specialised laboratories and equipment including those for brain imaging, eye movement recording, movement analysis and visual neuroscience.

 You will learn skills in communication, analysis, statistics and critical thinking which will be an excellent preparation for a future career in research.

 To help you get a job we have an employability programme for our students which includes online resources, career talks and networking events.